Doush-H/ft_irc/README.md

 - ### On hold:
   - LIST
-  - Remove users from channel map efter disconnecting
+  - Remove users from channel map efter disconnecting --can probably add this into QUIT

 - ### Done:
   - PRIVMSG